personium/website/src/en/apiref/342_List_ComplextTypeProperty_links.md

+---
+id: 342_List_ComplextTypeProperty_links
+title: Retrieve links list from ComplexTypeProperty to other objects
-# Retrieve links list from ComplexTypeProperty to other objects
+sidebar_label: Retrieve links list from ComplexTypeProperty to other objects
+---

 in preparation